jamestansongen/30daysmaps2023/README.md

 ### Day 14: Europe

-Made a leaflet map (https://jamestansongen.github.io/London_Cultural_Infrastructure/) where you can change basemap and filter different categories of London Cultural Infrastructure.
+Made a leaflet map [London Cultural Infrastructure](https://jamestansongen.github.io/London_Cultural_Infrastructure/) where you can change basemap and filter different categories of London Cultural Infrastructure.
 The original data source has 35 categories but I added in only 5 categories.
 The code is available to replicate the workflow and add more categories if one wishes to.

 ![CulturalInfrastructure](Maps/Day14.gif)